DefinitivTim/cozywoods/README.md

 Special thanks to the creators of:

 - `Create`, `Farmer's Delight`, `Patchouli`, `Ars Nouveau`, `Tough As Nails`, and more
-- Icon & UI pixelart by [your name/handle]
+- Icon & UI pixelart by DefinitivTim
 - Additional quest writing and feedback by the community ❤️

 ---